 We Care for our Youth

-CACFO UK Education Centre provides a full-time alternative for children between the ages of 11-14 and has been in operation since November 2000.
-We are part of CACFO UK, a registered charity, are registered as an independent school with the Department for education and are Ofsted inspected.
+CACFO UK Education Centre is an Alternative Provision providing full-time education for children aged between 11-16.
+Our Centre has been providing this essential local service to the community since November 2000 and is part of CACFO UK (a registered charity) and is registered as an independent school with the Department for Education.

 Who we place

-Students who have been permanently excluded from mainstream schools can be referred to the Centre by their respective LEAs.
+Students who have been excluded from mainstream schools can be referred to the Centre by their respective LEAs to be put through our programme of improvement that addresses their behavioural challenges and allows them to reintegrate back into mainstream education.

 Students who are at risk of exclusion or are in trouble and have been placed in a Learning Support Unit can be referred to us by their schools for a period of respite.